Twinning of the Meadowvale North and Streetsville transmission mains

 This project follows the Municipal Class Environmental Assessment (MCEA) process, which is an approved approach under the Ontario Environmental Assessment Act (1990).
 The MCEA process is used across Ontario to ensure major infrastructure projects are carefully studied before construction.
 The process involves assessing different options, identifying possible effects on the community and environment, and determining how to reduce negative impacts.

 This project has been identified as a Schedule C project, meaning it has the potential for significant environmental effects and must proceed through the full planning and documentation process.
-This consists of five phases:
+This consists of 5 phases:

-- Phase 1: Identify the Problem or Opportunity
+- Phase 1: Identify the problem or opportunity.

-- Phase 2: Identify and evaluate Alternative Solutions
+- Phase 2: Identify and evaluate alternative solutions.

-- Phase 3: Identify and evaluate Alternative Design Concepts for the Preferred Solution
+- Phase 3: Identify and evaluate alternative design concepts for the preferred solution.

-- Phase 4: Prepare and file the Environmental Study Report (ESR) for a 30-day public review period
+- Phase 4: Prepare and file the Environmental Study Report (ESR) for a 30-day public review period.

-- Phase 5: Project Implementation
+- Phase 5: Project implementation.

 The outcome of the evaluation exercise, supporting studies, the decision-making process and public feedback will be documented in a Project File Report.